 - If you are breast-feeding or plan to breast-feed.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Sabril (vigabatrin tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Sabril?

-- Tell all of your health care providers that you take Sabril.
+- Tell all of your health care providers that you take Sabril (vigabatrin tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Nerve problems like burning, numbness, or tingling feelings that are not normal have happened with Sabril.
-It is not known if these nerve problems will go away if this medicine is stopped.
+- Nerve problems like burning, numbness, or tingling feelings that are not normal have happened with Sabril (vigabatrin tablets).
+It is not known if these nerve problems will go away if Sabril (vigabatrin tablets) is stopped.
 Talk with the doctor.